cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### Auto-provisioning

-This optional enterprise feature removes the need to invite users to your organization.
+This optional enterprise feature removes the need to [invite users to your organization](https://www.cockroachlabs.com/docs/cockroachcloud/console-access-management.html#invite-team-members-to-cockroachdb-cloud).
 When auto-provisioning is enabled, a {{ site.data.products.db }} account will be created automatically for your users when they sign in to the [custom sign-in page](#custom-sign-in-page) for the first time.

 ### How to enable enterprise authentication for {{ site.data.products.db }}

-File a [support ticket](https://support.cockroachlabs.com/) to enquire about the enterprise authentication Private Preview.
+Reach out to your Cockroach Labs team or file a [support ticket](https://support.cockroachlabs.com/) to enquire about the private preview of Enterprise Authentication for Cloud SSO.

 {{site.data.alerts.callout_success}}
-You should hear back from support within 2 business days.

-After Enhanced SSO is enabled, the support team will reach out to again to finalize and confirm the setup.
+After Enterprise Authentication is enabled, your Cockroach Labs team or the support team will reach out again to finalize and confirm the setup.
 {{site.data.alerts.end}}

 ## {{ site.data.products.db }} SSO Frequently Asked Questions (FAQ)